KD4Z/md380tools-vm/README.md

   Spanish       (enable with : touch lang.es )  Courtesy of EA8EE

+  German        (enable with : touch lang.de )  Courtesy of OE7BSH

   If you can help translate into other languages, create a branch, and modify the "strings" script (found here), and request a pull.
 Or send me the new language section in email.